(1) The following health professionals may enroll with the agency, as defined in WAC

 (IV) Cerebral vascular accident, which occurred within the past twenty-four months, with residual functional deficits;

-(g) Muscle testing, one procedure, per client, per day.
+(g) Muscle testing, one procedure, per person, per day.
 Muscle testing procedures cannot be billed in combination with each other.
 These procedures can be billed alone or with other physical and occupational therapy procedures.

 (9) For the purposes of this chapter: